 *within one year of birth or adoption

 Families who want to participate in the BabySteps Savings Plan need to open a U.Fund 529 College Investing Plan account.
+The account creator has 30 days from account opening to opt out of the program if he or she does not want to receive the $50 deposit.
+Eligible BabySteps accounts will receive the free $50 deposit approximately 6 weeks after they are opened.
 After opening the account, families can begin making contributions and will receive information about growing their children’s accounts.
-During the calendar year, the Massachusetts State Treasurer’s Office in conjunction with MEFA will continue to work with new families to enroll their children in the program.

 Opening a 529 college savings account at birth allows more time for savings to accumulate and parents to make contributions to the account.
 Research shows at-birth college savings account programs maximize the opportunity for a positive impact on children’s social-emotional health and development of college-bound identity.